Why do I need a Michigan Contractor License Surety Bond?

-Unlike other states, Michigan does not have a state requirement for contractors conducting business in the state to hold a contractor license surety bond.
-However, a number of cities and municipalities in Michigan do require contractors to submit a bond to conduct business.
-Bond amounts vary, depending on the city/municipality and type of construction being completed.
-Applicants should contact the city and/or government entity in charge of licensing and registration for their classification for specific information regarding bond amounts prior to bonding.
+Unlike other states, Michigan does not have a requirement for contractors to have a Contractor License Surety Bond.
+However, a number of cities and municipalities in Michigan do require contractors to submit a surety bond to conduct business.

 Surety Bond Name